alexnardini/FLAM3_for_SideFX_Houdini/README.md

 You'll find other scenarios where your iterations number will need to rise up, especially when relying heavily on containers and such.

 However, from all my tests, between 10 and 96 iterations will get you covered for almost all your needs.
-And don't forget, you can create some beautiful fractal flames with just six iterations.
+And don't forget, you can create some beautiful fractal Flames with just six iterations.
 Here is one I did:

 Iterations needed in FLAM3H™ to resolve: **6**